 Nobody offers more exhilarating or a wider variety of high adventure for young people than the Boy Scouts of America.
 Through high adventure experiences, the BSA leaves lasting memories with youth and fosters development in character and leadership.

 Philmont Council Contingent: Each summer, the council sends several contingents to Philmont Scout Ranch.

 National Scout Jamboree: Scouting’s flagship event is one-of-a-kind.
-It’s a gathering of approximately 45,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members.
-Over the course of 10 summer days, the Boy Scouts of America comes together.
-The council will be sending a contingent to the next jamboree which will be held in 2017.
+It’s a gathering of approximately 45,000 Scouts, leaders, and staff that showcases everything that is great about the BSA and its members over the course of 10 summer days.
+The council sends a contingent to each jamboree.

 OA High Adventure Programs are a unique opportunity for Order of the Arrow youth members to spend two weeks at a high adventure base for a life-changing experience.
 Arrowmen spend part of their time performing service and then take part in a crew-designed adventure.

 High Adventure Bases: Scout BSA troops and Venturing crews can sign up for one of four exciting BSA's High Adventure Bases: